SAP-archive/teched2021-ANA260/exercises/Section 1 - Creating Your First Story/README.md

 ![Image 118_119_120](https://user-images.githubusercontent.com/90856848/137994876-ff3c9657-4fec-49e3-a60e-de5c531b3c4c.png)

-<br> We currently do not have a measure for our average sales revenue by store in our model.
+<br> 🚩We currently do not have a measure for our average sales revenue by store in our model.
 Hence, let us create a calculation to track this metric on our dashboard.

 121. Remove Sales Revenue as a Measure